wendikristine/usdrcg.github.io/lawrence-information/submitting-jobs.md

 ##### Nodes \(default\) Partition

 The default slurm partition is called “nodes” and will run a job for up to two days on a general compute node/s.
-When running the sbatch or srun command without passing -p or --partition, your job will be scheduled on the “nodes” partition.
+When running the sbatch or srun command without passing " -p preemptible" or "--partition preemptible", your job will be scheduled on the “nodes” partition.

 ##### Preemptible Partition

-To accomodate longer running jobs, users also have the option of using the preemptible partition.
+To accomodate longer running jobs, users also have the option of using the preemptible partition \(using the "-p preemptible" or --partition preemptible" flag\).
 This partition will allow a job to run for up to 90 days on a general compute node/s.
 However, if the general compute node/s is needed for a new job in the "nodes" partition, the preemptible job will be canceled \(preempted\) to allow the regular job to run.